matrix-org/matrix-spec-proposals/proposals/2422-allow-color-attribute-on-font-tag.md

 # MSC2422: Allow `color` as attribute for `<font>` in messages

-Currently the spec requires you to use `data-mx-color` instead of the standard `color` html attribute for the `<font>` tag.
+Currently the spec recommends that you to use `data-mx-color` instead of the standard `color` html attribute for the `<font>` tag.
 This is probably done to make it consistent with `<span>`, where you may not want to allow a generic style tag for.